MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/document-translation/how-to-guides/use-rest-api-programmatically.md

 }
 ```

-## 🆕 Translate text embedded within document images
+### 🆕 Translate text embedded within document images

 > [!Note]
 >
 > * This feature is optional and must be enabled for each translation request.
 > * Enabling this feature will incur additional costs based on usage.
-See [Azure AI Vision pricing](https://azure.microsoft.com/pricing/details/cognitive-services/computer-vision/)
+For more information, *see* [Azure AI Vision pricing](https://azure.microsoft.com/pricing/details/cognitive-services/computer-vision/)
-> * It is currently only available with the Batch Document Translation API.
+> * This feature is currently available only with the Batch Document Translation API.
-> * Supported file format: .docx only.
+> * The Supported file format is `.docx` only.
 > * An Azure AI Services resource (not the standalone Translator resource) is required to use this feature.

 ### Request configuration